Pineboy2/WebsiteProject/README.md

 Developed on Cloud9, uploaded files to Github and hosted on [Github Pages](https://pineboy2.github.io/WebsiteProject).

-To run files locally run:
+To run files locally use:
 ```
 git clone https://github.com/Pineboy2/WebsiteProject.git
 ```